tidymodels/tidymodels.org-legacy/content/learn/develop/models/index.markdown

 ## Your model, tuning parameters, and you

+{{% warning %}} To use parallel processing for tuning, any new model and/or engine must be in a package and registered when loaded. {{%/ warning %}}

 The tune package can be used to find reasonable values of model arguments via tuning.
 There are some S3 methods that are useful to define for your model. `discrim_mixture()` has one main tuning parameter: `sub_classes`.
 To work with tune it is _helpful_ (but not required) to use an S3 method called `tunable()` to define which arguments should be tuned and how values of those arguments should be generated.